 Completing only one semester with 225 in one agency does not allow enough time for students to move significantly past the orientation phase in their skill development.
-Some specializations within the Kent School program may involve a component of rotation in the practicum.
+Some specializations within the Raymond A. Kent School of Social Work & Family Science program may involve a component of rotation in the practicum.

 Money is very tight for me right now.
 Do I have to buy insurance for my practicum?